MarkA-R/HardwareExam/README.md

 The technical drawing is called TechnicalDrawing.pdf.
 The schematic for the circuit is called TinkerCadSchematic.pdf The Fusion360 files of the controller is called ExamDuckFusion.f3z.
+Individual STL files of the components can be found in the folder called STL.

 EXPLAINATIONS